femke77/google-delete-tm-userscript/README.md

 ## Known Issues
 - Script doesn't currently switch to oldest view for you.
+- Your stop num has to be a 4 digit+ number.
 - Should have a prompt asking user the stop num.
  - You have 10 seconds from the time you go to google.mail.com to switch to "oldest" view or the script won't run and you will have to reload the page and try again.
  - The settings are running the code a bit slow, but you can adjust those to work with your internet speed.